webpack/webpack-cli/.github/CONTRIBUTING.md

 > If you are adding or updating any dependency, please commit the updated `yarn.lock` file.

+To update dependencies, import each dependency and make sure the command line build passes.
+The dependency should support our minimal supported node version for webpack, found in `package.json`.

 ## Branching Model

 We base our branching model on [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
 Instead of working with a `develop` base branch, we use the `master` branch.
 We do it to ease the workflow a bit.
 However, we find that adding prefixes to the branches is useful.